RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

   - SCSI Drive Cabinet

 ## HP (Hewlett-Packard) Calculators
 If any calculators are engraved with my SSN, it must be rendered illegible before donation, or gifting; otherwise, it may be recycled ♻️.
-Check if the University of South Carolina College of Engineering or a museum is willing to accept the donation.
+The calculators maybe donated to a willing museum or sold.
 - HP-12C
 - HP-12C Platinum
 - HP-16C